ruester/gfz-command-line-tool-repository/doc/JsonConfigurationExplaned.md

 The name itself is more or less arbitrarily, but it should indicate which program will be executed.
 Here we followed Java naming conventions with upper camel case.

+## abstract

+The abstract is a desccription of the service.
+This field is optional, but as a wps service is a black box for the user it is important to provide some informations on what the process will do, how it works and what assumptions are made.

 ## imageId